We often associate the word “succulents” with cacti, but this category of plants includes a wide range of species from all over the world.

 - ALWAYS test before making a full application.
 This cannot be stressed enough, especially on succulents.
 Apply a small amount of your neem spray to a single leaf or piece of stem and wait 24 hours to see if there’s a negative reaction – never the entire plant.
-Any signs of distress means the plant has an allergy or oversensitivity to Neem, and you should use a different method.
+Any signs of distress mean the plant has an allergy or oversensitivity to Neem, and you should use a different method.

 - NEVER use raw neem oil as a foliar spray on sensitive plants.
 Azadirachtin can cause severe burns and do far more harm than good.
-Instead, only use clarified Neem for sprays, and reserve raw Neem for soil soaks.
+Instead, only use clarified Neem for sprays and reserve raw Neem for soil soaks.

 - NEVER mix Neem with other solutions, such as isopropyl alcohol.
 Not only can this cause a reaction in some cases, but many of the suggestions you’ll find online are harmful to your plants.
-Insecticidal soap is considered the only safe additive for neem oil when used as the emulsifying agent.
+Insecticidal soap is the only safe additive for neem oil when used as the emulsifying agent.

 Neem Foliar Spray

 The most common form of neem treatment, Neem foliar sprays, use clarified hydrophobic neem oil.

 This form of Neem has most of the Azadirachtin removed, with only between .5 and 3% percent Azadirachtin remaining.

 Always aim for 1% percent or lower when dealing with sensitive plants unless the infestation doesn’t show signs of decrease after two weeks of use.